WARNING: These guidelines are TENTATIVE

 rule in the Makefile you submit.

-If you have alternate code, then you could add a try.alt
+If you have alternate code, then you can use the try.alt

 Doing masses of #define